-During my incident I refused to give my intuition credit until I could process and determine what logical basis I would have for the unusual feelings I was having.
-Intuition may be incorrect at times but it will never hurt me to trust it.
-I may behave in a rude manner, may react quickly but I would rather do that than end up on an abandoned farm again with a knife in my throat.
+During my kidnapping, I refused to give my intuition credit until I could process and determine a logical basis for the unusual feelings I was having.
+Intuition may be incorrect at times, but it will never hurt me to trust it.
+It may lead me to behave in a rude manner and react quickly to a non-threat.
+But in the cost-benefit analysis of the two options, Iâ€™d prefer looking rude than to ending up on an abandoned farm with a knife at my throat.

-In the 62 seconds it took to get from my office door to my car I told the defendant no 7 times, or so I thought I did. Â What I really told him, and what I am sure he knew, was that he had me.
-He already had me under his control.
-My one weak NO was all he needed to know he was free to move forward.
-By the 7th No I might as well have crawled in the trunk and given him my car keys.
+In the 62 seconds it took to get from my office door to my car I told the defendant no 7 times, or so I thought I did. Â What I really told him, and what I am sure he knew, was that he already had me under his control.
+My weak responses were all he needed to know he was free to move forward.
+By the 7thÂ no, I might as well have crawled in the trunk and given him my car keys.
 What I perceived to be polite, decent, respectful human behavior he perceived to be negotiations that he was winning and that his plan was already starting to come to fruition.
-He, as a predator, knew he had clearly ensnared me as my polite and tasteful opposition (No’s) was just a series of surrendering my will to his, over and over.
+He, as a predator, knew he had clearly ensnared me as my polite and tasteful opposition was just a series of surrendering my will to his, over and over.

 Intuition is an innate tool not based on clearly articulated reasoning or learning.
 We are not fully aware of the facts or reasons for the feeling but they can keep us safe.